python/cpython/Doc/c-api/unicode.rst

    Decode a string using :c:data:`Py_FileSystemDefaultEncoding` and the ``'surrogateescape'`` error handler, or ``'strict'`` on Windows.

-   If :c:data:`Py_FileSystemDefaultEncoding` is not set, fall back to UTF-8.
+   If :c:data:`Py_FileSystemDefaultEncoding` is not set, fall back to the locale encoding.

    .. versionchanged:: 3.2
       Use ``'strict'`` error handler on Windows.